Kangana Ranaut slaps legal notice to block release of 'I Love NY'

-Kangana Ranaut slaps a legal notice on T-Series to block the release of one of their old productions featuring her
+Kangana Ranaut sends a legal notice on T-Series to block the release of one of their old productions featuring her

 An actor or actress ideally has no say in the release of a film, but it looks like Kangana Ranaut is out to prove a point.
 She had been upset with the makers of 'I Love NY' makers for allegedly riding piggyback on her recent success and trying to release the stuck-in-the-cans project without her permission.
 Now the actress has taken legal recourse and slapped a notice on T-Series, which produced the film, asking them withdraw the release.
 A copy of the notice is in hitlist's possession.